livinglogic-nl/ws.nvim/README.md

 # ws.nvim
 Basic websocket support in neovim.
+In only 124 lines of code 🎉

+ws:// only for the moment... 🤷

-This can for example be used to communicate with Chrome using the devtools protocol.
+But can for example be used to communicate with Chrome using the devtools protocol.
-You would have to start Chrome with `--remote-debugging-port=9222` or some other port nr.
+You would have to start Chrome with `--remote-debugging-port=9222` or some other port number.

 ## Why?
-I had trouble finding a simple solution that works.
+I had trouble finding a **simple** solution that works.

+Most solutions depend on lua-rocks or interface for example with a built Rust library.

-As Neovim actually provides a TCP client, it should not be too hard to implement.
+Neovim actually provides a TCP client so it should be possible in plain lua.

 ## Scope
 - Only `ws://`.
 I think `wss://` is a lot harder, but im open for a PR as long as the solution remains pure lua.